 - How will kava make me feel?
 Will kava make me high?

 - When will it kick in?
 When will the effects wear off?

 - What’s the dosage with kava?
 How much kava should I take?

 Kava is totally different from alcohol and drugs.
-It is a natural, herbal supplement, so these questions, as framed, are often hard to respond to.
+It is an herbal natural mood elevator, so these questions, as framed, are often hard to respond to.
 That said, below we do our best to provide answers and the real information that anyone new to kava needs to know.

 Will kava make me high?

-Kava consumption leads to an increased sense of emotional wellbeing and cheerfulness.
-Kava is known for elevating a person’s mood and lifting their spirits.
+Some effects of Kava consumption are an increased sense of emotional wellbeing and cheerfulness.
+Kava is a natural mood elevator that can lift peoples’ spirits.
 People who drink kava describe feeling calmer and happier.
 Some even talk of feeling mildly euphoric.
 And, when people feel happy they are more inclined to want to socialize, go out and have fun.
 This is why kava is becoming increasingly popular as a drink for social relaxation.